Sample Answer

 Answer these Discussion Questions:

 - Define the problem: Remember that the problem is the gap between the desired and the current state.
-State the problem as the gap and be sure to consider all 3 levels and if one is more important focus on it for parts 2 & 3.
+State the problem as the gap and consider all three levels; if one is more important, focus on it for parts 2 & 3.

 - Identify the causes of the problem: Use the procedure in step #2 to determine the cause and explain why?